-As indicated on the Small Business Certificate, self-certification is valid for a period of one (1) calendar year from the date of issuance.
-The Small Business Self-Certification Application will email your business thirty (30) days prior to your certification expiration with instructions for re-certifying.
+As indicated on the Small Business Certificate, self-certification is valid for a period of two (2) calendar years from the date of issuance.
+The Small Business Self-Certification Application will email your business thirty (30) and fifteen (15) days prior to your certification expiration with instructions for re-certifying.

 How will I confirm that I have successfully self-certified?

 The Small Business Self-Certification Application will send a confirmation email to the email address entered in the application that contains a link to your Small Business Certificate.
 Be sure to save that email, as you can return to it to reprint your Small Business Certificate as needed.
 You may also click on the Step 5 tab again to access the "Print Certificate" button which will appear at the bottom of the page.

 I no longer have the email containing the electronic version of the certificate.
 How may I obtain another copy of the certificate?